 The Lesbian writer is one who re-envisions female reality.
 She is one who imagines beyond her own fear.

-Some effort was put into trying to define 'lesbian culture' in order to see if that would point to a better definition.
-Not a bad idea, quite a good one, in fact.
-But as soon became clear, even if attempts are made to restrict the definition of 'lesbian culture' to one continent and assuming at least implicitly culture is given not built, defining lesbian culture also soon hits a dead end.
-In the end what did all 'lesbians,' whether they'd use that term or not, have in common?
+Since this first attempt was not satisfactory, some effort went into trying to define "lesbian culture" in order to see if that would help better capture the breadth many of us were trying to express.
+This is a promising route to take, because it turns back to community and action in the world, and therefore how lesbian community and action is represented in the media.
+But as soon became clear, even if attempts are made to restrict the definition of "lesbian culture" to one continent, and assuming at least implicitly culture is given not built, defining lesbian culture also soon hits a dead end if nobody successfully questions liberalism, let alone neoliberalism.
+In the end what did all "lesbians," whether they'd use that term or not, have in common?
 They relate sexually to women, declared the majority.
 Well, this is starting to sound like a broken record, and its starting to sound eerily familiar.
 Compare the results of the defining process so far to this: